thechelsuk/uk.thechels/_pages/cv.md

 Presented Engineering baseline and principles to the group.
 Increased morale, motivation, and a value driven team-first approach to work - resulting in more pair programming and TDD adoption.
 Carried out quarterly and probationary reviews.
 Hired first QAs into the business.
 Introduced a progression framework for career development.

+Worked closely with architect and IT/Ops to implement RBACs and environment management through IaC.
+Developed a technical roadmap, architectural review and architectural design records, acknowledging and surfacing technical debt to stakeholders.

 #### Seccl